Unbalanced droplets of one-dimensional mixtures of fermions: Results

 \section{Results}

 As shown in previous literature \cite{1dfermion,yoprr}, when $N_{173}$=$N_{171}$ and the atoms belonging to both isotopes are spin-polarized, we have a set of composite bosons with an effective repulsion between them due to a double Pauli avoidance that precludes the formation of self-bound clusters.
 One of the tell-tale signals of this behavior is that the energy per particle is exactly $E_b/2$ = -$(g_{1D}^{173,171})^2/(8 \hbar \omega_{\perp} \sigma_{\perp})$, with $E_b$ the binding energy of a pair of particles interacting attractively via a 1D delta potential \cite{griffiths}.
-On the other hand, when $N_{171}>N_{173}$ (again for the sake of the argument) what we have is that the total energy of the system is $N_ {173} E_b$.
-In Figs. \ref{fig1}-\ref{fig3} and Fig. \ref{fig4}, we display the dependence of the energy per particle on the cluster composition to check whether is smaller than $(N_{173}/N_p) E_b$ (or $(N_{171}/N_p) E_b$, depending on the case) and self-bound droplets are possible.
+On the other hand, when $N_{171}>N_{173}$ (again for the sake of the argument) what we have is that the total energy of the system is $N_ {173} E_b$ and the system is again unbound.
+As stated above, we have neglected the mass difference between isotopes ($\sim$ 1 \%) even tough that difference, if large enough, could induce the existence of self-bould boson \cite{paper2009} and fermion \cite{paper2009,givois} arrangements.